-- 25% of WingsNet participants (compared to 3% of youths leaving foster care statewide) are enrolled in vocational or college studies
+- Approximately 75% of WingsNet recipients are enrolled in vocational or college studies (compared to 3% of youths leaving foster care statewide)

 Janna is one wonderful example of the positive impact of WingsNet.
 Janna entered foster care at age 14 after being removed from her home as a result of her mother both abusing and prostituting her.
 She exhibited behavioral issues as she went through a series of foster and group home placements and was at a high risk of dropping out of school.
 With support and help from her counselors, Janna set goals to get her GED and attend college.
 Janna’s participation in the WingsNet program motivated her to continue her education, and she enrolled at Daytona State College at age 18.

 Janna expresses thanks for the support she received through WingsNet, which not only provided funds for many of her educational needs – books, fees, and supplies – but also to cover basic living expenses and food.
 WingsNet will continue to be there for Janna as she strives to gain independence and the ability to support herself in the future.